 Contact us to enquire

-20 week course by 4 weeks of work placement
+24 week course followed by 4 weeks of work placement

 Classroom training available in Adelaide and regional SA;

 The new Certificate III in Individual Support replaces Certificate III in Aged Care, Certificate III in Disability and Certificate III in Home and Community Care.

 Certificate III in Individual Support CHC33015 offers specialisations in Ageing Support, Home and Community Support and Disability.
 The qualification offers flexibility for a learner to choose a range of electives to meet their job role.
 Also, a learner can undertake either one or two specialisations, which would be identified on their transcript.

 This qualification reflects the role of workers in the community and/or residential setting who follow an individualised plan to provide person-centred support to people who may require support due to ageing, disability or some other reason.
 Work involves using discretion and judgement in relation to individual support as well as taking responsibility for own outputs.
 Workers have a range of factual, technical and procedural knowledge, as well as some theoretical knowledge of the concepts and practices required to provide person-centred support.